iterative/dvc.org/static/docs/get-started/compare-experiments.md

 ```

 DVC provides built-in support to track and navigate `JSON`, `TSV` or `CVS` metric
 files if you want to track additional information.
-Check the `dvc metrics` command
+Check `dvc metrics` to learn
-documentation to learn more.
+more.